kool-engine/kool/README.md

 A multi-platform OpenGL / WebGPU / ~~Vulkan~~ game engine that works on Desktop Java, Android and browsers.

-I started working on a graphical scene editor.
-The editor is still in an early state and not very useful yet, but you can try the [Web Demo](https://fabmax.github.io/kool/kool-editor/) in case you are curious.
-However, there are a few rather essential features, which are only supported by the JVM version of the editor (e.g. hot-reloading code and importing additional assets).
-You can launch the JVM editor by cloning this project and running the gradle task `:kool-editor-template:runEditor` from a command line or your IDE).

-Apart from that, this is very much a code-only game engine.
+This is very much a code-only game engine.
 I recommend taking a look at the demos listed below in case you are curious (all demo source code is available in the `kool-demo` subproject).
 The library is also published on maven central, see [below](#usage).

-I also made an actual game with this: [Blocks and Belts](https://fabmaxx.itch.io/blocks-and-belts).
-Give it a try (it's free)!
+I also started working on a graphical scene editor.
+The editor is still in an early state and not very useful yet, but you can try the [Web Demo](https://fabmax.github.io/kool/kool-editor/) in case you are curious.
+You can also take a look at the `kool-editor-template` in the [kool-templates](https://github.com/fabmax/kool-templates) in case you want to play around with it a bit more.

 ## Get In Touch